On a risk model with tree-structured Poisson Markov random field frequency, with application to rainfall events: Data illustration

-We analyze three datasets in this study.
-The first dataset, sourced from \cite{murphy2025multivariate}, consists of 71 yearly trivariate observations of extreme events recorded at the stations in Annapolis Royal, Springfield, and Kentville CDA, covering the period from 1919 to 2000.
-The second and third datasets are created using the same preprocessing steps, but they are based on three and ten weather stations, respectively, with data spanning from 1949 to 2000.
-See Supplement~C, Table~1, for the complete list of weather stations included in this study.
-The third dataset also records the rainfall amounts associated with each extreme event, which allows us to construct the risk model described in Section~\ref{subsec:analysis}.
-We obtain the rainfall data using the \texttt{weathercan} package \citep{lazerte2018weathercan}.
-The preprocessing steps are outlined in Supplement~C.
+To conduct our analysis, we work with three datasets.
+The first dataset, sourced from \cite{murphy2025multivariate}, consists of 71 yearly trivariate observations of extreme events recorded at three stations covering the period from 1919 to 2000.
+We create the second and third datasets based on three other stations and ten stations, respectively, with data spanning from 1949 to 2000.
+We provide in Table~\ref{tab:weatherstations} the complete list of weather stations included in this study.
+Note that some stations were moved during these periods, explaining their two climate identification numbers.
+The third dataset also records the rainfall amounts associated with each extreme event.

-According to extreme value theory, the annual occurrences of exceedances above specified high thresholds are expected to follow a Poisson distribution \citep{coles2001classical}.
-To validate this assumption for each station, we conducted a chi-squared goodness-of-fit test on the yearly counts of exceedances.
-The resulting $p$-values for all stations were greater than 0.3, indicating that there is no substantial evidence to reject the hypothesis that the marginal event counts are Poisson-distributed.

-Additionally, we observed positive empirical Pearson correlations between the stations, which ranged from 0.2334 to 0.7635, with a median correlation of 0.4882 across the 10-station dataset.
-These findings support our use of the risk model outlined in \eqref{eq:model}, with $\boldsymbol{N}$ being constructed as described in Theorem~\ref{th:flexible}.